Shani Tarashaj

-Shani Tarashaj (born 7 February 1995) is a Swiss retired professional footballer who played as a forward.
+Shani Tarashaj (born 7 February 1995) is a Swiss former professional footballer who played as a forward.

 Club career

 Tarashaj was born in Hausen am Albis, Switzerland.
 He grew up in youth teams of Grasshopper Club Zürich.
 Tarashaj made his Swiss Super League debut on 2 August 2014, coming on as a substitute for Alexander Merkel in a 0–0 draw against FC Sion.
 Tarashaj started 2015–16 by scoring 5 goals in his first 4 games, including two braces against FC Zurich and FC Lugano.
 His contract with Grasshopper was renewed, extended to 2019.

 On 7 January 2016, Tarashaj joined English club Everton on a 4 1/2-year deal.
 He was loaned back to Grasshopper, until the end of the season so that he could complete his national service.
 He was loaned to German club Eintracht Frankfurt for the 2016–17 season.

 On 19 July 2018, Tarashaj returned to Grasshopper on a season-long loan deal with an option to make the deal permanent.

-Tarashaj moved to FC Emmen for a 2-season loan deal in July 2019.
-His loan spell was cancelled in October 2020 and on his return, he was released by Everton.
+Tarashaj moved to Dutch side FC Emmen on a two-season loan deal in July 2019.
+His loan was cancelled early in October 2020, and later on 13 October, it was announced that Tarashaj had departed Everton by mutual consent.

-On 11 January 2021, Tarashaj joined Zürich, initially linking up with the club's under–21 side.
+On 11 January 2021, Tarashaj returned to Switzerland, joining fellow club Zürich, initially linking up with the club's under–21 side.

-On 7 October 2022, Tarashaj retired from football due to injuries.
+On 7 October 2022, Tarashaj retired from football aged 27, primarily due to injuries.